 - An application.

 - Most recent high school transcript including grades and standardized test scores (submitted with the online application).
 You will need an electronic copy of your transcript (PDF or JPG).

 - A teacher letter or teacher recommendation form.

 - A 3-5 page, double-spaced academic writing sample: Applicants should upload a paper written for a recent class.
 If you are requesting admission to a fiction or poetry course, you may also include creative writing samples.

-Completed applications, including teacher recommendation, transcript, and writing sample, are due in our offices no later than March 1st for early decision and April 15th for regular decision.
+Completed applications, including teacher recommendation, transcript, and writing sample, are reviewed on a rolling basis until the program is full or until April 15, whichever comes first.
 There is no application fee.
 Accepted students must provide proof of health insurance before enrollment.

 Rhodes College welcomes applications from all persons and does not discriminate on the basis of gender, race, color, age, religion, disability or national and ethnic origin in its admissions policies, loan programs, or other college educational programs, policies and activities.